SamuelKos/henxel/README.md

 foo@bar:~/myproject/henxel$ git switch version020
 ```

-Then 1:activate your build-env, 2: build that ref-version of your project, 3: install it with pip
+Then 1: activate your build-env, 2: build that ref-version of your project.

 There are some extra lines to help ensure you are in the correct env (that is build-env) and branch
 (branch you made from older commit).
 For example, if your build-env is in the root of your home-directory:

 ```console